 Combine IT and OT analytics with the cloud

 The cloud of the future will unify both IT and OT data in a single tool.
-Business leaders will figure out how and when their employees are coming back to the brick and mortar.
+Business leaders will figure out how and when their employees are in brick-and-mortar facilities.
 Along with planned utilization data from business systems, they can look at badge-in and badge-out data to measure actual utilization patterns to better inform decisions at the site and across the enterprise.

 Make insight-driven decisions

-Unifying data from across the enterprise will unlock new insights that will usher in an era of data-backed decision making.
-Thriving in the post-COVID landscape will require driving efficiency, productivity and sustainability throughout commercial buildings from the boiler room to the boardroom.
+Unifying data from across the enterprise will unlock new insights that will usher in an era of data-backed decision-making.
+Thriving in a fast-paced landscape will require driving efficiency, productivity and sustainability throughout commercial buildings from the boiler room to the boardroom.